mshanken/HTML-Emails/README.md

 **NOTE:** this command should run at the **_gh-pages_** branch only.

 This command will copy the generated HTML (compiled) version of your site at rooted level so it can be render at github gh-pages.

+#What in here
+One you have ran ```npm start``` check the _site/public folder (your working directory/folder) everyhing you need to create a website is there, you can add more assets trough bower if needs to.
+By deafult it comes with a bootstarp theme, jquery 1.11, modernizr and HTML5 shim, for IE6-8 support of HTML5 elements.
+You want to use jquery 2, instead of 1, just run ```npn run jquery-2``` and you should have it.